CAMBRIDGE CONSCIOUSNESS & COGNITION

 I'm also interested in philosophy of mind and all sorts of weird philosophical speculations, as well as meditation and lucid dreaming.

-My research is currently funded by a Ph.D. scholarship from the Jenny and Antti Wihuri Fund.
+My research is currently funded by a Ph.D. scholarship

 Key Research Papers

-• Gelens*, F., Äijälä*, J., Roberts, L., Komatsu, M., Uran, C., Jensen, M. A., ... & Canales-Johnson, A. (2023).
-Distributed representations of prediction error signals across the cortical hierarchy are synergistic. bioRxiv, 2023-01.
+Gelens*, F., Äijälä*, J., Roberts, L., Komatsu, M., Uran, C., Jensen, M. A., ... & Canales-Johnson, A. (2024).
+Distributed representations of prediction error signals across the cortical hierarchy are synergistic.
+Nature Communications, 15(1), 3941.

-• Pilz, K. S., Äijälä, J. M., & Manassi, M. (2020).
+Pilz, K. S., Äijälä, J., & Manassi, M. (2020).
 Selective age-related changes in orientation perception.
 Journal of Vision, 20(13), 13-13.

 You can find an updated list of my publications on Google Scholar: